kschurter/logdensity/README.md

     devtools::install_github("kschurter/logdensity")

 ## System requirements
-For Linux and Mac OS users, parallelization via forking is implemented using the R function `mcmapply`.
+For the convenience of Linux and Mac OS users, the function `logdensity` parallelizes the computation if its argument `mc.cores` is greater than 1 by calling the R function `mcmapply`.
 This will not work with Windows, so make sure the argument `mc.cores` is equal to 1 (the default) if you are on a Windows machine.
+Refer to the package `parallel` for more information.